Staff Questions and Answers

 If you are not at work, you can access the information here: https://mn.gov/doc/about/covid-19-updates/updates-for-staff/

-Q: What is being done to avoid inmates coming to Saint Cloud for intake from other counties who are infected due to community spread?
+Q: What is being done to avoid incarcerated people coming to Saint Cloud for intake from other counties who are infected due to community spread?

-A: All inmates are being screened prior to any transfer and upon arrival at any MCF destination.
-If there are any symptoms evident that raise concerns, the inmate will be isolated.
+A: All incarcerated people are being screened prior to any transfer and upon arrival at any MCF destination.
+If there are any symptoms evident that raise concerns, the individual will be isolated.

 Pre-Approved Vacation or Long Term Leave